coder/code-server/doc/CONTRIBUTING.md

 node .
 ```

-Now you can make it static and build packages with:
+Now you can build binary packages with:

 ```
-yarn release:static
+yarn release:binary
-yarn test:static-release
+yarn test:binary-release
 yarn package
-# The static release is in ./release-static
+# The binary release is in ./release-binary
-# .deb, .rpm and the static archive are in ./release-packages
+# .deb, .rpm and the binary archive are in ./release-packages
 ```

 ## Structure